 Strong Reasons For Hiring A Financial Advisor Or Investment Manager

-Back in 2015, I did some consulting for a startup called Motif Investing down in San Mateo.
+Back in 2015, I did some consulting for a fintech startup called Motif Investing down in San Mateo.
 I remember talking with a person in marketing about what she liked to invest in.

-Instead of telling me about various stocks or index funds, she told me she had been accumulating cash for the past several years.
+Instead of telling me about various stocks or index funds, she told me she had been accumulating cash for the past six years.
 At 33 years old, roughly 70% of her portfolio was in cash because she didn't know what to invest in!

+I was surprised to hear her portfolio composition.
+She was working for an online brokerage that created various thematic portfolios (motifs) for their users.
 The investment ideas were endless and the cost to invest was extremely low for the time.
 Yet she still was stuck, unsure what to do with most of her capital.

 Why You May Want To Hire A Financial Advisor Or Investment Manager